 Well, it's Minecraft which retains its classic block build with larger and smoother worlds.
 There were some frame drop issues, but overall it plays fluidly great.
 Everything seems to be more refined graphically and there's far less lag with this superior console.
 The menus and crafting is just splendid compared to PC with it being easily accessible to all ages.
 Combat and surviving in the game just take time to master, with many videos being available to help with this.

 Minecraft One is just enchanting with unlimited possibilities.
 I've lost faith with the developers ability to release updates and give firm notice on this as well.
 Despite this our building experience has been upgraded with our old worlds and even much larger new ones.
 I'm disappointed in having the same game without any upgrades after waiting so long, but I'll just enjoy what I have at the moment.
 Achievements are also great and capture the full game, just missing days played at this point myself.
 I look forward to what this game evolves into over the generation and can't wait for all the great times I'll have playing with my friends.
 At the end of this all I feel the rating is fair, Minecraft One will eventually grow for a better score in the future.

-Review Done on Minecraft Xbox One Edition for Xbox One
+Minecraft Xbox One Edition Review on Xbox One